- The Grant Thornton difference

 Do I need to complete my CA if I join the graduate program?

-If you join the Audit, Privately Held Business, Tax teams you will be required to complete your chartered Accountants qualification.
-If you are joining the Financial Advisory and Operational Advisory teams the requirement to complete the CA or CFA will depend on the requirements of each location and will be provided this information when you meet us at the assessment centres.
+If you join the Audit, Private Advisory or Tax teams you will be required to complete your chartered Accountants qualification.
+If you are joining the Financial Advisory team the requirement to complete the CA or CFA will depend on the requirements of each location and will be provided this information when you meet us at the assessment centres.

 Can I apply if my degree is not major in Accounting, eg Economics or Finance?

-All service lines excluding Operational Advisory require all candidates to be eligible for entry into the Chartered Accountants Australia and New Zealand CA Program upon completion of their degree.
+All service lines excluding Financial Advisory require all candidates to be eligible for entry into the Chartered Accountants Australia and New Zealand CA Program upon completion of their degree.
+To check if your degree is eligible please click here.

 What’s Grant Thornton’s approach to diversity and inclusion?